 Many MBA programs take about two years to complete, but there are options for people seeking alternative timelines.

 Pursuing a Master of Business Administration (MBA) degree can have a notable impact on your career growth.
-At the same time, seeking any kind of advanced degree or certification will require some amount of time commitment.
+At the same time, seeking any advanced degree or certification will require some time commitment.

 Most full-time MBA programs take about two years to complete.
 Accelerated degree programs can take less time—about one year—while part-time degrees can take three years or longer.